vinaykumarkv/ocr_web_app/readme.md

 Contributions are welcome!
 Please fork the repository and submit a pull request.

 # Contact
-If you have any questions or issues, please contact Vinay Kumar K V.
+If you have any questions or issues, please contact Vinay Kumar K V - kvvk.win@gmail.com

-This `README.md` file provides comprehensive instructions for setting up, installing, and running your Flask Tesseract application.